pivotal/docs-tap/getting-started/set-up-services.md

 # Set up services for consumption by developers

-This how-to guide walks you through setting up services for consumption by Tanzu Application Platform developers.
+This how-to guide walks service and application operators through setting up services for consumption by Tanzu Application Platform developers.
 For the sake of example, you'll set up the RabbitMQ Cluster Kubernetes operator.
 You will learn about the `tanzu services` CLI plug-in and the most important APIs for working with services on Tanzu Application Platform.

 ## <a id="you-will"></a>What you will do